Ebazhanov/linkedin-skill-assessments-quizzes/adobe-in-design/adobe-in-design-quiz.md

 #### 60. Which statement about importing a Microsoft Word document into InDesign is true?

 - [ ] Paragraph and character styles are removed and local lnDesign formatting is applied.
-- [ ] lmages, hyperlinks, and special characters are stripped out.
+- [ ] Images, hyperlinks, and special characters are stripped out.
 - [ ] Paragraph and character styles are mapped automatically when styles are named identically.
 - [ ] Footnotes, endnotes, and tables of contents are stripped out.